Vasekdvor/FUWU-PS/README.md

 To make it work just change the Paths & Release type in asterisk section at the top of the file:

-# FUWU-PS
-Factorio Universal Windows Updater - PowerShell

-This is an automated update script written in powershell to update factorio on Windows.
-It is not intended for use with Factorio installed using Steam.
-Save this file to your factorio root folder.

-To make it work just change the Paths & Release type in asterisk section at the top of the file:

 ```powershell
 # *************************** Change paths & Release type below ***************************